DEFRA/defra-ai-sdlc/pages/appendix/how-to-use-coding-assistant.md

 **This approach may differ from other AI tools you have used.**

-We use [Cursor (opens in new tab)](https://www.cursor.com/en){:target="_blank"} as an example, but these principles apply to all coding assistants approved for use by Defra.
+This page uses [Cursor (opens in new tab)](https://www.cursor.com/en){:target="_blank"} as an example coding assistant, but these principles apply to all coding assistants approved for use by Defra.

 ## Use agent mode